Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 iOSNotificationCenter.ScheduleNotification(notification);
 ```

-The following code example shows how to retrieve the last notification the app received:
+The following code example shows how to retrieve the last notification the app received.

 ```c#
 var notification = iOSNotificationCenter.GetLastRespondedNotification();